 Historian David McCullough described one speakeasy.

 Moonshiners tended to make their products carelessly.
 They often used auto radiators welded with lead.
 The moonshine often had lead toxins.
-They added creosote if they wanted color.
-Sometimes they added embalming fluid.
-The results could be distrous.
+The results could be disterous.
 Some consumers had paralysis, blindness, or painful deaths.

 Prohibition led to a dangerous drinking pattern.
 That was drinking less often but much more.
 People didn’t go to a speakeasy to savor a drink.
 They usually went to get drunk.

 Illegal operators usually had to bribe police.
 The widespread corruption and hypocrisy eroded support for Prohibition.
-For the first time in history, it became fashionable for women to drink.
+For the first time in history, it became the fashion for women to drink.

-So, almost 80 percent of New Mexicans voted to repeal Prohibition.
-Santa Fe residents voted 2,768 to 201 for Repeal.
-Even in rural areas there was overwhelming support for abolishing it.
+So, almost 80 percent of the state voted for Repeal.
+Santa Fe residents voted 2,768 to 201 for it.
+Even in rural areas there was very strong support for Repeal.